digitalgust/java2llvm/README.md

 # java2llvm

-An Example Project Show Convert Java Byte Code to LLVM IR assembler , compile standalone executable file
+An Example Project Show Convert Java Byte Code to LLVM IR assembler , then compile to standalone executable file

-This project is based on [class2ir](https://github.com/MParygin/class2ir), that based on an old llvm version.
+This project is referenced on [class2ir](https://github.com/MParygin/class2ir), that based on an old llvm version.
 So I've changed instruction syntax, reimplemention to stack mode to fix branch problem, and repaired some bugs.

 ### Currently:
 Generated CentOS_x64 and MacOS executable file, and say "Hello world".
-There are 2 implemention in the project, branch "emu stack ver" and "register ver", "register_ver" is fastest, but there are problem that  branch static analysis, the "emu_stack_ver" is more slow, no branch problem.
+There are 2 implemention in the project, branch "emu stack ver" and "register ver", "register_ver" is fastest, but maybe problem that  branch static analysis, the "emu_stack_ver" is more slow, no branch problem.

 ### Make:
 1. Enter directory java2llvm/